 Weight during pregnancy

-While it isn’t true that you need to ‘eat for two’ in pregnancy, you might feel hungrier at times or want to eat certain types of food.
-To stay healthy, it is important to pay attention to your body, keep active where possible, and eat foods that are good for you and your baby because being overweight or obese can increase the risk of problems in pregnancy.
+While it isn’t true that you need to ‘eat for two’ in pregnancy, you might feel hungrier or crave certain foods.
+To stay healthy, listen to your body, stay active when possible, and eat nutritious foods.
+Being overweight or obese can increase pregnancy risks.

 • A BMI of 18.5–24.9 is considered healthy.

-• For most people, a BMI between 25 and 30 is taken as overweight, and a BMI over 30 is taken as obese.
+• A BMI between 25 and 30 is considered overweight, and over 30 is obese.

-• For most people, a BMI of under 18.5 is considered underweight.
+• A BMI under 18.5 is considered underweight.

-• You don’t need to eat for two.
-Even during the last few months of pregnancy a woman only needs an extra 200 calories a day (two slices of wholemeal toast or an apple and a banana, for example)
+• You don't need to eat for two.
+In the last few months, you only need an extra 200 calories a day (e.g., two slices of wholemeal toast or an apple and a banana).

-• Try to do 150 minutes or more of moderate physical activity, such as walking, every week, right up until the baby is born.
-Build up to daily exercise if you’re not used to it.
-(If there are health reasons why you shouldn't exercise, talk to your midwife)
+• Aim for 150 minutes of moderate physical activity, like walking, each week until the baby is born.
+Gradually build up to daily exercise if you're not used to it.
+Consult your midwife if you have health concerns.

-• If you're already overweight, you don’t need to put on more weight in pregnancy.
+• If you're already overweight, you don't need to gain more weight during pregnancy.

-• Keeping active is a great way to keep fit, but if there are health reasons why you shouldn't exercise, or you are finding it hard to exercise for any reason, talk to your midwife
+• Keeping active is a great way to keep fit, but if there are health reasons that prevent exercise or if you're struggling to stay active. talk to your midwife.

 These short films on what to eat and keeping active were produced for Our Chance, a campaign by the charities Sands and Best Beginnings to raise awareness of health issues in pregnancy